 Accredited Advanced Diploma in Counselling Supervision

 This course consists of weekend training delivered over consecutive months.
 The Advanced Diploma is for those who are able to demonstrate that they can study at postgraduate level (Level 7).
-We offer this course in Spring and Autumn every year and it is now in its 44th presentation.
+We offer this course in Spring and Autumn every year and we are currently preparing our 50th presentation.
 It is important to state that this programme of learning is integrative and experiential in style and is not following a specific or purist theoretical modality.
 Delegates will be qualified counsellors/psychotherapists fully established in their theoretical underpinnings and willing to integrate and apply this learning into their own model of working.
 (Previous graduates have been experienced practitioners working in the Person-Centred, Psychodynamic, Integrative, Eclectic, T. A., Psychosynthesis, CBT, Gestalt and other theoretical models).

 The course is accredited by the National Council of Psychotherapists (NCP).
 This course is only available to qualified counsellors/psychotherapists who have attained a minimum counselling qualification of Ofqual Level 4 or equivalent.
 KRCS happily comply with the NCP processes to ensure external scrutiny of our training.
 In addition we employ an external examiner (approved by the NCP) to demonstrate how seriously we take external validation of our work.

 Over the past 20+ years the supervision course has been delivered in Somerset, East Sussex, Worcestershire, Hampshire, Wales, Northern Ireland and the Channel Islands.

 We are currently receiving applications for the following course presentations: